 Vertical Mast Lifts

 Vertical mast lifts, often referred to as personnel lifts, are compact access machines that excel in confined spaces.
 They provide straightforward vertical movement, making them suitable for tasks that require elevation without extensive outreach.
-Vertical masts are commonly used for tasks like maintenance, stock picking, and installations in tight areas.

-Individuals and businesses can hire powered access equipment when required.
+Individuals and businesses can hire powered access equipment when required from us at National Tool Hire.
 Anyone over 18 years old can complete a hire, but you do need a licence to operate the machine.
-You can drive a MEWP weighing under 3.5 tons with a standard vehicle driving licence, but larger or more specialist equipment will require additional training.
-You should also consider:

-• Safety: Always adhere to safety regulations and guidelines, including using safety gear such as harnesses when required.
+- Safety: Always adhere to safety regulations and guidelines, including using safety gear such as harnesses when required.

-• Hire Agreements: Make sure to read and understand the rental agreement, including any terms and conditions, responsibilities for damages, maintenance during the rental period, and any other obligations.
+- Hire agreements: Make sure to read and understand the rental agreement, including any terms and conditions, responsibilities for damages, maintenance during the rental period, and any other obligations.

-• Site Assessment: Ensure that the site can accommodate the machine.
+- Site assessment: Ensure that the site can accommodate the machine.
 For instance, some lifts may not be suitable for uneven terrains, or there may be overhead obstructions that can pose risks.